How To Determine Fault In A New York Construction Accident

 Also each year, thousands of construction workers are severely injured.
 Many are permanently disabled.
 Admittedly, construction has always been dangerous – from the Great Pyramid to the Panama Canal and the Hoover Dam – but today, most construction accidents are avoidable and caused by negligence, which means that someone is liable for most construction-related injuries.

 When someone who is working in construction is injured on the job in New York City, what is that worker’s legal recourse?
+Can a team of construction lawyers in New York help?
 For many injured construction workers, their recourse will be workers’ compensation.

 Under the New York workers’ compensation system, a worker injured on the job does not have to prove that his or her employer’s negligence was responsible for an injury in order to qualify to receive worker’s comp benefits.